Baburao2342/Baburao2342/README.md

 ## 🚀 About Me

-- 🔭 Currently working on: `Library Management System`, `Leetcode/Codeforces stuff`
+- 🔭 Currently working on: `JEE 2026`
-- 🧠 Learning: C, MySQL, and ✨ game dev ✨
+- 🧠 Learning: C, MySQL, and ✨ Python ✨
-- 💻 OS: Xubuntu & Windows 10 dual boot gang
+- 💻 OS: Xubuntu as Windows sucks.
 - ⚡ Fun fact: I might rage install Arch again.
 Remind me not to.

 ---